finlayrough/Badger_Tackle/README.md

-# esx_ktackle
+# Basically esx_ktackle, but no ESX is required

-Press SHIFT + G to tackle as a police
+Press SHIFT + E to tackle as a police